Srujan-Patel/Wildlife-Image-Classifier/README.txt

 To recompile python file again:

-Install latest version of python
+1. Install latest version of python

-Install venv package:
+2. Install venv package:
    pip install virtualenv

-Create venv:
+3. Create venv:
    virtualenv mypython   (name of an empty directory)

-Activate venev:
+4. Activate venev:
    mypthon\Scripts\activate

    To deactivate venv:
    deactivate

-Install dependencies (whilst activated): pip install tensorflow pip install keras pip install tk pip install numpy pip install pillow pip install pyinstaller
+6. Install dependencies (whilst activated): pip install tensorflow pip install keras pip install tk pip install numpy pip install pillow pip install pyinstaller

-Add the path to Scripts directory and Scripts/python.exe inside the mypython folder to the user environment variables
+7. Add the path of the Scripts directory and Scripts/python.exe inside the mypython folder to the user environment variables

-Select this interpreter in your text editor and run
+8. Select the interpreter location in the text editor to the python.exe in the mypython/Scripts folder

-To bundle this into a single directory: pyinstaller --onedir --noconsole Classifier.py
+9. To bundle this into a single directory: pyinstaller --onedir --noconsole Classifier.py

+10. Using inno installer the installer file was created